criteo/command-launcher/gh-pages/content/en/docs/overview/config.md

 | repository_dir  | string | the absolute path of the local repository folder to keep the downloaded local packages                                                                                     |

 > You don't need to manage these extra remote configurations by yourself.
 Use the built-in `remote` command instead.

+### Self-update policies

+The `self_update_policy` configuration controls how the self-updater determines when to offer updates:

+- **`exact_match`**: Offers updates whenever the remote version differs from the current version (legacy behavior).
+This can result in offering updates to older versions, which may be useful in specific rollback scenarios.

+- **`only_newer_version`**: Only offers updates when the remote version is newer than the current version.

+> **Note**: The default policy is `exact_match` to maintain legacy behavior.
+Enterprise environments can override this via remote configuration to enforce their preferred update strategy.

 ## Change configuration